What you don’t know can hurt you.

-- No style.
+No style.
 Brand style is more than having your logo at the top of letterhead or on an email signature.
-Conformity across all channels of brand communication is vital.
+Conformity across all channels of communication is vital.
 Brand colors, fonts, slogans, and other cues work together to enhance your brand’s identity.

 Try to do too much.
 You can’t be all things to all people.
 Many businesses will sell to anyone who will buy from them and usually end up competing on price.
 Instead, focus on the people you want as customers.

-- Follow the herd.
+Follow the herd.
 We live in a copycat society.
-If something works, others latch on to it, hoping to get the same results.
+If something works, others do it, hoping to get the same results.
 But what works for someone else won’t always work for you.
 Thriving brands aren’t afraid to stand out by being different.

-- Compromise brand values.
-There is no point in establishing brand guidelines if you go back on them three months down the road.
+Compromise brand values.
+There’s no point in establishing brand guidelines if you go back on them three months down the road.
 Many businesses get complacent and don’t remain diligent.
-It takes a long time to build a reputation, but little to tear it down.
+It takes a long time to build a reputation, but a short time to tear it down.

 Make changes without thinking it through.
 Many businesses respond to competition or changes in the market with knee-jerk reactions.
 They don’t take time to think about the long-term implications of their decisions.